Acupuncture for Women's Health

 Your first visit is 90 minutes and begins with a full intake — your cycle history, symptoms, lifestyle, stress levels, sleep, digestion, and overall health picture.
 Nothing is irrelevant.
 In TCM, everything connects.

 From there, treatment is tailored entirely to your pattern.
-Two women with the same Western diagnosis — say, PMS or irregular cycles — may receive completely different treatments, because the underlying pattern driving those symptoms is different.
+Two women with the same concern — say, PMS or irregular cycles — may receive completely different treatments because the underlying pattern driving those symptoms is different.

 Most women notice shifts within a few cycles.
 Some feel the difference sooner.
 Chronic or long-standing patterns typically take longer to fully resolve, but the changes along the way — better sleep, more stable mood, less pain — are often felt well before the full picture resolves.